ssube/onnx-web/docs/server-admin.md

 # Server Administration

-This is the server administration guide for ONNX web.
+This is the server administration guide for onnx-web.

 Please see [the user guide](user-guide.md) for descriptions of the client and each of the parameters.